danielaQVMuniz/basic-js-validator/README.md

 # basic-validation

-Very basic, light weight validation library
+baisc-validation is a light weight JavaScript library for simple value validation.